keithchhh/keithchhh/README.md

 ## 👋 Hi there, I’m Keith Chau!

 Passionate about how data can transform our society, I'm Keith, a final year Business Analytics post-graduate at Seneca College.
+Currently seeking Analyst Roles.

 I am...
 - 🚀 Innovation-focused, with internships in Google, the start-up ecosystem (startups, accelerators, venture capital) and more...